Skitarii11/Sol/README.md

 2. Install [Node.js](https://nodejs.org/) on your machine if you don't have it already.
 3. Open a terminal window and navigate to the project folder.
 4. Run `npm install` to install the necessary dependencies.
-5. Run `npm start` to start the application.
-This will open a new browser window with the simulation.

 ## Usage